 Both are valid options, although if you plan to drain some or most of the water from your noodles, you may want to wait until after cooking to add the spice packet.
 This way, you don’t dump most of the spices down the drain.
 I prefer to add my spice packet after I’ve strained my noodles, as the flavor is much more concentrated this way.

 Follow the instructions on your ramens packaging to ensure you end up with the tastiest noodles possible, as different brands sometimes require slightly different cooking times.
 Usually, they won’t differ by much, as all instant ramen noodles are made quite similarly, but it’s still best to check.
-This article has a great step-by-step list of instructions that you may want to check out.

 Cooking Ramen Using the Stove